penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 First thing we have to do is alter the Nginx configuration file so that we don't use the standard config.

-!!! info "edit nginx config for RedHat"
+!!! info "edit nginx config for Red Hat"

     ``` yaml
     vi /etc/nginx/nginx.conf